Battle of Hanover: Background

-As Robert E. Lee moved his Army of Northern Virginia northward in June 1863 through the Shenandoah Valley towards Pennsylvania, portions of his cavalry under J.E.B.
+As Robert E. Lee moved his Army of Northern Virginia northward in June 1863 through the Shenandoah Valley toward Pennsylvania, portions of his cavalry under J.E.B.
 Stuart slipped eastward across the path of the Union Army of the Potomac.
-A series of raids in eastern Maryland netted prisoners and supplies, as well as disrupting Federal communications and telegraph lines.
-However, Stuart was not in position to effectively screen Lee's advance or to provide intelligence on the movements of the Federal army.
-As Stuart headed north in an effort to link with Lee, Union cavalry commander Maj.
-Gen. Alfred Pleasonton, riding towards Pennsylvania to the west of Stuart, ordered his divisions to fan out across a wide swath, keeping an eye out for Confederates.
+A series of raids in eastern Maryland netted prisoners and supplies, disrupting Federal communications and telegraph lines.
+However, Stuart was not able to effectively screen Lee's advance or provide intelligence on the movements of the Federal army.
+As Stuart headed north intending to link with Lee, Union cavalry commander Maj.
+Gen. Alfred Pleasonton, riding toward Pennsylvania to the west of Stuart, ordered his divisions to fan out across a wide swath, keeping an eye out for Confederates.

 Brig.
 Gen. Judson Kilpatrick's division was on the Union right flank.
-The majority of his men passed through Hanover early in the morning of June 30, pausing briefly for refreshments and to receive the greetings of the jubilant townspeople.
+Most of his men passed through Hanover early in the morning of June 30, pausing briefly for refreshments and to receive the greetings of the jubilant townspeople.
 Their town had been raided three days before by Confederate Lt.
 Col. Elijah V. White's cavalry, attached to Maj.
 Gen. Jubal Early's division that had occupied York County.
 White's Virginians and Marylanders had followed the railroad to Hanover from nearby Gettysburg, and taken horses, food, supplies, clothing, shoes, and other desired items from the townspeople, often paying with valueless Confederate money or drafts on the Confederate government.
 White's raiders had destroyed the area's telegraph wires, cutting off communications with the outside world, before sacking the nearby Hanover Junction train station.
 The unexpected arrival of Kilpatrick's column was a pleasant surprise to the residents of Hanover, who warmly greeted the Union troopers with food and drink.

-Most of Kilpatrick's men remounted and passed through town, heading northward through the nearby Pigeon Hills towards Abbottstown.
+Most of Kilpatrick's men remounted and passed through town, heading northward through the nearby Pigeon Hills toward Abbottstown.
 He left behind a small rear guard force to picket the roads south and west of Hanover.
 In the meantime, Stuart had left his billet at Shriver's Corner, Maryland, and was proceeding northward across the Mason–Dixon line into Pennsylvania.
-Hearing that Federal cavalry had been spotted near his intended destination, Littlestown, Pennsylvania, he instead turned towards Hanover in adjacent York County.
-His progress was slowed considerably by a cumbersome train of over 125 heavily laden supply wagons that he had captured near Rockville, Maryland.
+Hearing that Federal cavalry had been spotted near his intended destination, Littlestown, Pennsylvania, he instead turned toward Hanover in adjacent York County.
+His progress was slowed considerably by a cumbersome train of over 125 heavily laden supply wagons he had captured near Rockville, Maryland.
 In addition, he had skirmished with Delaware cavalry on June 29 at Westminster, Maryland, further delaying him.